Children's services

 If you do not know your birth details, you will need to fill in an application for Birth Certificate Information Before Adoption (BIBA) Service.

-Once you have your birth records you can contact the court that made the Adoption Order to find out the name of the adoption agency which placed you with your adoptive family.
-You may be able to see some of the information in your file.
+Once you have your birth records, you can contact the court that made the adoption order to find out the name of the adoption agency that placed you with your adoptive family.
+You may also be able to see some of the information in your file.

 How do you find birth relatives if you were adopted?

-If you’re 18 or over and your birth or adoption was registered with the General Register Office (GRO) then you can add yourself to the Adoption Contact Register.
-If a birth relative has also added their details you will be able to find each other.
+If you’re 18 or older and your birth or adoption was registered with the General Register Office, you can add your details to the Adoption Contact Register.
+If your birth parents have also done this, the service will then let them know that you’re trying to contact them.
+No information is passed without the knowledge of each party.

 You need to fill in form CR part 1 to add yourself to the register.
 Read guidance notes on how to complete the form.